emblack/class-site/README.md

-# CS-GY 9223: Responsible AI and the Law — Course Site
+# CS-GY 9223: Responsible AI and the Law - Course Site

-This repo contains a simple static site for the course.
+This repo contains all the files for the static course website.